- Hi! I am Vhonani Ndwambi, a proud South African and Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 - So, now I had only one more hurdle to complete in order to become a CA(SA) which was the last board exams (APC)!
 Also, the word was if you can pass ITC then APC was actually a breeze.

-- I was confident of passing APC exams as I had nailed the ITC exam in my first attempt.
+- I was confident about passing the APC exams as I had nailed the ITC exam on my first attempt.

 - I registered and completed the APT course and my journey with APC board exams started.
 I was confident that in November 2017 I would write and pass the APC exam.

-- November 2017, I wrote APC for the first time and in February 2018 I received the SMS from SAICA saying that I had ‘failed’.
+- In November 2017, I wrote APC for the first time and in February 2018 I received an SMS from SAICA saying that I had ‘failed’.
 This was terrible for me.

 - I was broken because mentally I had a road map of my life and this detour wasn’t factored into this plan.